Ninth generation of video game consoles: Background

-Main consoles
+Home consoles

 PlayStation 5

 The PlayStation 5 was developed by Sony as the successor to the PlayStation 4 and was first released on November 12, 2020.
 The primary goal of the PlayStation 5's development was to reduce loading times in games, particularly those that use in-game streaming such as when the player moves across an open world.
 Sony developed a custom solid-state drive (SSD) architecture based on a 12-channel, 825 GB SSD along with a fast software decompression method that enables an input/output speed of up to 8 to 9 GB/s.
 In most early development tests, this virtually eliminated loading screens and masking loading times for open world games.
 The main system is backed by an AMD Zen 2 system on a chip running at a variable frequency capped at 3.5 GHz, and a RDNA 2 GPU also running at a variable frequency capped at 2.23 GHz.
 The GPU has a total potential processing power of 10.28 teraflops.
 The system comes with 16 GB of memory.

 The PlayStation 5 was launched with two models.
 The base model includes an optical disc reader for most disc formats including Blu-ray, UHD Blu-ray, and retail PlayStation 5 games.
 A cheaper Digital model lacks the disc reader, but otherwise is equivalent to the base model.
 Both models support expanded memory options to store games and other data onto external drives, thus allowing players to obtain and store games through online distribution via the PlayStation Store.
 The PlayStation 5 has mostly complete backward compatibility with PlayStation 4 games, with only a limited number of games not currently supported on the console, while the PlayStation Now cloud service is available for users to play games from the older PlayStation consoles.

+Mid-generation revision of both PlayStation 5 models were announced in late 2023, both unofficially considered the PlayStation 5 Slim.
+The units are to replace the two original PlayStation 5 models; both will have a slimmer design as well as 1 TB of internal storage and additional USB ports.
+The more expensive model includes an optical disc drive, while the second model, the Digital Edition, will not ship with a drive, though a drive expansion kit will be available to users.